duckyfuz/obsidian-notes/distributed systems/queues/rabbitMQ & kafka.md

 - RabbitMQ uses "exchanges" - takes in all messages and routes them to different queues
 	- can also duplicate messages, to enable a "fan out" style
 	- consumers have control over what messages they are consuming
-- summary: Kafka is better suited for messages that take uniform (and short) time to process, and for messages that "fan out"
+- **summary**: Kafka is better suited for messages that take uniform (and short) time to process, and for messages that "fan out"
 	- RabbitMQ is better suited for long running (unknown time) tasks, messages with complex routing, and sporadic / bursty data flow

 **What about ACKs?
 What if a Consumer Fails.**